Lisa Townsend is your Police and Crime Commissioner (PCC) for Surrey.

 Lisa is a Runnymede resident, and has lived in Surrey for 12 years with her husband and their two cats.
 She enjoys sport, is a Spurs fan and is committed to ending violence against women and girls.

-The PCC has signed up to a code of conduct, and the Committee on Standards in Public Life ‘Ethical Checklist’.
+The PCC has signed up to a Code of Conduct, and the Committee on Standards in Public Life ‘Ethical Checklist’.
 You can see the PCC’s disclosable interests here.

 Salary – the salaries of Police and Crime Commissioners are decided on a national basis and vary depending on the size of the force area they represent.
 The Surrey PCC receives a salary of £71,400.